Léon: The Professional: Production

-Léon: The Professional is to some extent an expansion of an idea in Besson's earlier 1990 film, La Femme Nikita (in some countries Nikita).
-In La Femme Nikita, Jean Reno plays a similar character named Victor.
-Besson described Léon as "Now maybe Jean is playing the American cousin of Victor.
-This time he's more human."

-Luc Besson drew inspiration from Jef Costello (played by Alain Delon in Le Samouraï) to create Léon, the titular character embodied by Jean Reno in Léon: The Professional.

-While most of the interior footage was shot in France, the rest of the film was shot on location in New York City.
+While most of the interior scenes were shot in France, the rest of the film was shot on location in New York City.
 The final scene at school was filmed at Stevens Institute of Technology in Hoboken, New Jersey.

 Soundtrack

 A soundtrack for the film was released in October 1994 by TriStar Music.
 It was commercially successful in Japan, and was certified gold in December 1999 for shipping 100,000 copies.